 It's important to get symmetrical up and down speed that can only happen on a proper enterprise-level internet connection.
-One of the hallmarks of an esports center is to provide something that can't be experienced when playing at home and having a sub-par internet is going to give the wrong impression to customers.
+One of the hallmarks of an esports venue is to provide something that can't be experienced when playing at home and having sub-par internet is going to give the wrong impression to customers.

 #7: Testing Success With Consoles

 Related to Misconception Number 5 of starting with 20 or fewer PCs.
 Putting a couple of XBoxes in your center to test the proverbial waters whether there's a demand for consoles is not going to work.
-As an esports center, you have to cater to people gaming on several platforms.
+As an esports venue, you have to cater to people gaming on several platforms.

 The idea of having a few consoles in a place where PC is at the forefront can affect the perception of people that are non-PC gamers.
 It's also worth noting that an esports center is a place for social gaming, you will get groups of people that are looking to play on consoles.